itsToggle/plex_debrid/README.md

 ## Description:

-*This python script makes use of my rclone fork, which allows you to mount the RealDebrid /torrent directory as a virtual drive.
-After creating a plex library of this virtual drive, you can stream torrents that are cached on RealDebrid without the need to download them first.*
+*For this download automation to work, you need to mount your debrid service as a virtual drive.
+After creating a plex library of this virtual drive, you can stream torrents that are cached on your debrid service without the need to download them first.*

 The plex watchlist of specified users is constantly checked for newly added movies/shows and newly released episodes of watchlisted shows.
 Once new content is found, torrent indexers are scraped for the best, cached release on selected debrid services.
 The torrent is then added to a suitable debrid service and a library refresh is performed to make the newly added content available.